siemens/OOASP/asp_interactive_configuration/DOC.md

 #### Efficiency

 Even though the explanation above corresponds to a correct solution, it is not efficient.
 Generally speaking, using the computed value of an aggregate such as `#count` in the head of the rule accounts for additional grounding.
 Ideally, this value should be used only in the body of the rule.
-This observations leads us to a more efficient solution, where the aggregate is used directly in the constraint.
+This observation leads us to a more efficient solution, where the aggregate is used directly in the constraint.

 ```prolog
 ooasp_cv(CONFIG,upperbound,ID1,"Upperbound wrong",(new_id)):-